Trauma & PTSD Therapy

 People who exhibit symptoms of trauma, such as PTSD or C-PTSD, while appearing to function well in their daily lives, are often referred to as having “high-functioning trauma”.
 Although it is not an official diagnosis, these individuals may successfully navigate daily tasks and relationships, yet still face ongoing challenges related to their traumatic experiences.

-Complex trauma can have a profound and lasting impact on an individual.
+Complex trauma, or C-PTSD, can have a profound and lasting impact on an individual.
 These traumatic events are often deeply personal and invasive, and individuals may experience them multiple times, compounding the effects.
 Keystone Therapy Group provides specialized services to support those who have experienced complex trauma, helping them heal and regain control of their lives.

 Our Trauma-Informed Approach

 Did you know that every therapist at Keystone Therapy Group is a Certified Trauma Professional?
 Our team prioritizes creating a safe and trusting environment for our clients, where they can feel comfortable opening up without fear of judgment.
-We are dedicated to providing compassionate care for those seeking support on their mental health journey.
+We are dedicated to providing compassionate care for those seeking support for PTSD.

-What to Expect in Therapy for Trauma & PTSD
+What to Expect in Therapy for PTSD and Trauma

-Therapy for trauma and PTSD is a personalized process that may differ for each individual.
+Therapy for PTSD and trauma is a personalized process that may differ for each individual.
 Through a collaborative approach, we work towards helping you heal and develop effective coping strategies.

 The first couple sessions of therapy are focused on building the connection between therapist and client.
 This provides safety and stability for the client to move through therapy.